btjanaka/cpsm/CONTRIBUTING.md

 1. On your local machine, [clone](https://help.github.com/articles/cloning-a-repository/) your fork of the repository.
-1. Once you have cloned the repo, run:
+1. Once you have cloned the repo, create a virtual environment (e.g. with `virtualenv` or python's `venv` module) and run:

    ```
    pip install -e .